lostechies/blog/_derickbailey/2011-08-03-stop-using-backbone-as-if-it-were-a-stateless-web-server.md

 Here&#8217;s an example of the code that we can use to allow deletion of the model via the view, directly:

-[gist id=1123795 file=3-view-delete.js]
+{% gist 1123795 3-view-delete.js %}

 And the view can be simplified a little, too:

-[gist id=1123795 file=4-view-delete.html]
+{% gist 1123795 4-view-delete.html %}

 You&#8217;ll notice that this is roughly the same amount of code.
 There may be 1 or 2 lines less in the new version, but that&#8217;s negligible at best.
 We don&#8217;t get any advantage from this perspective.
 However, we do get a number of advantages with regards to the previous problems that I described.

 ### No Browser History For The Delete